 Before starting the design process a lot of factors have to be considered, such as the location of the land, the landform, the weather, even the country and city in which the future project will be situated in.
 Mapping is essential in identifying all of the above concerns.

 Mapping can help to identify and analyse what a project needs while taking into consideration its surroundings and nature.
-For example a project situated near the sea has completely different requirements than a project situated at the top of a hill or mountain.
-Nature consideration and respect is crucial in the building profession even more now than before.
+For example, a project situated near the sea has completely different requirements than a project situated at the top of a hill or mountain.
+Nature consideration and respect are crucial in the building profession even more now than before.

 Cartography can be considered both an art and a science.
 It combines design, geography and geographic information data.
 Maps serve a wide variety of purposes; they may be descriptive and show a specific location like a street map, exploratory like a thematic map that shows the distribution of phenomena and their properties, explanatory which can describe a specific subject to an audience, or even rhetorical which is a map that tries to convince a crowd about a specific subject.

-A SELECTION OF MAPSERVE CUSTOMER REVIEWS A COMPARISON OF MAPSERVE AND OTHER MAPPING SERVICES
+A SELECTION OF MAPSERVE CUSTOMER REVIEWS A COMPARISON OF MAPSERVE WITH PROMAP AND OTHER MAPPING SERVICES